xdmushui/partner-center-sdk/develop/transition-a-new-commerce-subscription.md

 ### REST response

-If successful, this method returns a list of eligible transitions in the response body.
+If successful, this method returns a list of the eligible transitions for the given subscription in the response body.

 #### Response success and error codes